 Jericoacoara has a reputation as one of the most beautiful beaches in the world.
 In recent years, it has become a popular tourist spot for many visitors across the globe.

 The sand dunes and turquoise sea fill the air of the national park where Jericoacoara is located.
 The easiest way to reach Jericoacoara is by taking a bus from the Fortalezza, which is 300 km away.

 The name itself belongs to the native language with the meaning „the lair of the turtle“.
 The locals most often call it just Jeri.

-The street lights are not allowed due to the fact that only in 2000 the electricity arrived here.
+Street lights are not allowed due to the fact that electricity arrived in 2000.
 The prevention of pollution is also the reason behind it.